-- 1. The court found that 'it was reasonably open to the Minister to form the view that removing Mr Taulahi, a past senior officeholder of the Lone Wolf [criminal organisation], was reasonably related to the national interest in preventing, detecting and disrupting organised crime'; - 2.
-It was 'open to the Minister to take a broader view in forming the opinion that it was in the national interest in targeting organised crime to remove from Australia such a former senior officeholder' in the Lone Wolf criminal organisation; - 3.
-The Minister adopted a 'guarded view about Mr Taulahi's prospects of extricating himself from gangs and leading a law abiding life'; - 4.
-The Minister's finding that the 'quantity and variety' of media reports was sufficient to ground a reasonable suspicion that the Lone Wolf group had been, and is involved in criminal conduct, was reasonably open; and - 5.
-The considerations which the Minister found to fall within the scope of the national interest criterion (for the purposes of section 501(3) of the Migration Act) were entirely permissible.
+- 1. The court found that 'it was reasonably open to the Minister to form the view that removing Mr Taulahi, a past senior officeholder of the Lone Wolf [criminal organisation], was reasonably related to the national interest in preventing, detecting and disrupting organised crime';35 - 2.
+It was 'open to the Minister to take a broader view in forming the opinion that it was in the national interest in targeting organised crime to remove from Australia such a former senior officeholder' in the Lone Wolf criminal organisation;36 - 3.
+The Minister adopted a 'guarded view about Mr Taulahi's prospects of extricating himself from gangs and leading a law abiding life';37 - 4.
+The Minister's finding that the 'quantity and variety' of media reports was sufficient to ground a reasonable suspicion that the Lone Wolf group had been, and is involved in criminal conduct, was reasonably open;38 and - 5.
+The considerations which the Minister found to fall within the scope of the national interest criterion (for the purposes of section 501(3) of the Migration Act) were entirely permissible.39 we consider that the Minister made findings, which were reasonably open to him, that such a subjective connection existed here.
+The Minister found that Mr Taulahi had held positions of authority in the Lone Wolf OMCG, namely as State President and Sergeant at Arms.
+He also found that he reasonably suspected that the Lone Wolf OMCG has been and is involved in criminal activity ...
+41

-Fourthly, Mr Taulahi further argued that for a person to fail the character test under section 501(6)(b) of the Migration Act, 'the person had to have some "subjective connection", in the sense of awareness or participation, with the relevant suspected criminal conduct' (Ground 7).
+Fourthly, Mr Taulahi further argued that for a person to fail the character test under section 501(6)(b) of the Migration Act, 'the person had to have some "subjective connection", in the sense of awareness or participation, with the relevant suspected criminal conduct' (Ground 7).40 of section 501(6)(b) of the Migration Act.
+42 Mr Taulahi argued that 'the Minister erred in failing to distinguish between the involvement of a group in criminal conduct and the involvement of individuals other than in their capacity as members of a group in such conduct' (Ground 8).
+43